Parliamentary role play

 Availability Monday—Friday, 10:30 am & 1:30 pm

-If your school is in Metropolitan Melbourne we can visit you and conduct our role play in your the classroom.
-You can visit our Metropolitan Melbourne school visits page for more information.
+We can visit your school and conduct our role play in your classroom.
+You can follow the link to our metropolitan Melbourne school visits page for more information.

 Book your role play